MJKWoolnough/furl/README.md

 POST / - The root can be used to add urls to the store with a generated key.
 The URL must be specified in the POST body as per the specification below.

 POST /[key] - Will attempt to create the specified path with the URL provided as below.
 If the key is invalid, will respond with 422 Unprocessable Entity.
 This method cannot be used on existing keys.

-The URL for the POST methods can be provided in a few content types: application/json: {"url": "URL HERE"}
+The URL for the POST methods can be provided in a few content types: application/json: {"key": "KEY HERE", "url": "URL HERE"}
-text/xml: <furl><url>URL HERE</url></furl>
+text/xml:<furl><key>KEY HERE</key><url>URL HERE</url></furl>
-application/x-www-form-urlencoded: url=URL+HERE
+application/x-www-form-urlencoded: key=KEY+HERE&url=URL+HERE
 text/plain: URL HERE

+For the json, xml, and form content types, the key can be ommitted if it has been supplied in the path or if the key is to be generated.

 The response type will be determined by the POST content type: application/json: {"key": "KEY HERE", "url": "URL HERE"}